 The amount of money the city contributes to the county’s Paramedics Services is increasing by about $744,000 this year, with a final cost of $7 million.

-The Simcoe Muskoka District Health Unit requested $2.3 million, a 30% increase in funding over last year, but Barrie council saw fit to reduce that amount by $100,000, saying some added costs in the health unit’s budget were a result of provincial downloading.
+The Simcoe Muskoka District Health Unit requested $2.3 million, a 30% increase in funding over last year, but Barrie council saw fit to reduce that amount by just over $400,000, saying some added costs in the health unit’s budget were a result of provincial downloading.
 “We can’t keep going to the well,” said Councillor Robert Thomson.

 Law and Order

-The Barrie Police budget presented to council a week ago was given the nod with one minor change.
+The Barrie Police budget presented to council two weeks ago was given the nod with one minor change.
 After double-checking, the Barrie Police Service was able to reduce the amount of long-term disability benefits costs, balancing out to an about $300,000 reduction in the Service’s funding request.

-At $56 million, the money not only covers the costs of the Barrie Police front line officers, radio refits, and the cost to move to a soon-to-be-built Emergency Service Campus, but also a portion of Barrie’s courthouse costs.
-During her budget presentation, Police Chief Kimberley Greenwood noted a nearly million-dollar reduction in grant funding the province once provided to help run the city courthouse.
+At $56 million, the money not only covers the costs of the Barrie Police front line officers, radio refits, and the cost to move to a soon-to-be-built Emergency Service Campus, but also a portion of the Barrie courthouse costs.
+During its budget presentation, Police Chief Kimberley Greenwood noted a nearly million-dollar reduction in grant funding the province once provided to help run the city courthouse.

-The city approved funding towards capital projects like the restructuring of Dunlop Street from Eccles to Toronto Streets at a cost of around $3.1 million, along with ongoing projects including the installation of new plumbing beneath Mapleview Drive.
+The city approved funding towards projects like the restructuring of Dunlop Street from Eccles to Toronto Streets at a cost of $3.1 million, along with ongoing projects, including the installation of new plumbing beneath Mapleview Drive.